k0f1/configuring-linux-web-server/README.md

 Now install the following packages in the virtualenv by using inside the application directory(catalog) with.

 1.`sudo apt-get install python3-flask`.
 2. `sudo apt-get install python3-sqlalchemy`.
-3 `sudo apt-get install postgresql`.
-4. `sudo pat-get install python3-psycopg2`.

 Then deactivate venv with just.
 `Deactivate`